 Making ricotta cheese at home is easy to do anytime, but it’s especially frugal when you can salvage milk that’s nearing its ‘use by’ date.
 It will take about an hour, start to finish, to make a batch.

 Normally we go through the milk we have on hand with no problem, but occasionally it starts to sour before we can use it.
-This week I found myself with three quarts of milk just starting to turn and I didn’t want it to go to waste.
+This week I found myself with milk just starting to turn and I didn’t want it to go to waste.

 How to make ricotta cheese

-This is another one of those recipes that’s incredibly simple once we get beyond the idea of buying it at the store.
+This is one of those recipes that’s incredibly simple once we get beyond the idea of buying it at the store.
 But making it at home allows us to cut out the plastic container that comes with store bought ricotta.
-It costs less than store bought ricotta.
+This easy ricotta cheese recipe costs less than store bought, too.
 (I don’t know about where you live, but it’s crazy expensive here!)
 And making it at home can — as in this case — help you salvage milk that might be on its way out.
 That’s a lot of winning!

-You’ll need to use whole milk for this ricotta cheese recipe — it’s the fat in the milk that will transform into the curds that will become cheese.
-If you can, use milk that has not been ultra-pasteurized.
+Milk — You’ll need to use whole milk for this ricotta cheese recipe — it’s the fat in the milk that transform into the curds that make cheese.
+Choose milk that has not been ultra-pasteurized if possible.
 Better yet, use raw milk.

 Basically, you’ll heat the milk with the salt until it simmers.
 Adding lemon juice to the heated milk will cause it to curdle.
 (It’s actually kind of fascinating!)
 Allow the curdled milk to sit untouched for ten minutes or so, then strain it through cheesecloth.
 The thickened curds will remain while the whey strains out.

-It took me less than an hour to get to the straining point, but much of this was just spent waiting for the milk to warm.
+It took me about half an hour to get to the straining point, but much of this was just spent waiting for the milk to warm.
 I think the biggest hurdle for most people would be that they don’t have cheesecloth on hand.
 I happened to have some, but I really think this could work in a fine sieve, too.

 And now, about that leftover whey